royoelen/hanze-python-qtl-workshop/docs/source/input_files.rst

 ------------

 These genetic variants of course have a position on the genome.
 The file snp_locations_CeD_adjusted27082018.txt shows for each variant in the genotype file, where it is located on the genome.
 This is required to decide on which effects are 'cis' and which are 'trans'

+Now that you have taken a look at the files, let us continue onto the actual eQTL mapping :doc:`qtl_mapping`